UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Each arrow starts and ends at the correct places
     * Some arrows are highlighted and have rotated labels
     * Selecting a point in the scatter plot highlights and adds a label for the selected politician
+    * Changing the dropdown filter or gender filter clears selected arrows
     * Arrows become more prominent when hovered over
     * Arrows have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available)
 * Bar chart